libremfg/PackML-MQTT-Simulator/README.md

 ### LINE

 The ISA-95 model line name of this line.
 LINE used as the third topic in the MQTT structure.
-If this is unset, hostname will be used.
+If this is unset, _Line_ will be used.

 ### MQTT_URL